-- 2.7 A recent review of collection levels has been undertaken to inform the 2020/21 budget process.
+- 2.13 A recent review of collection levels has been undertaken to inform the 2021/22 budget process.
 This review has been informed by: - The impact of the LCTRS on Council Tax revenues.
-Evidence indicates that entitlement to benefit has been lower than initial projections and that collection levels remain in line with projections.
-This has influenced the Council's decision not to consult on changing the LCTRS for 2020/21; - Higher than expected level of Council Tax collection on properties affected by technical reforms (empty properties and second homes); - The general economic climate and pressures on households to manage their finances which has led to an increase in the number of Council Tax payers falling into arrears; - The success of initiatives to reduce non-payment. - 2.8 In view of the above it is considered appropriate to anticipate a collection rate of 97% (unchanged compared to the 2019/20 collection rate).
-Nonetheless, the Council will continue to closely monitor the collection rate and tax base position to determine whether the roll out of full service Universal Credit has any impact on the Council Tax collection rate and Collection Fund position.
+Evidence indicates that entitlement to benefit has been higher than initial projections, linked closely to the current pandemic situation, similarly collection rates in 2020/21 are lower than the original expectations. - The full extent of the adverse impact on collection rates as a direct result of the coronavirus pandemic has been masked by the Hardship Fund initiative outlined in 2.2 which allocated £150 against Council Tax bills for residents on the LCTRS (therefore 100% collection of this element of Council Tax).
+There has been no announcement that the Hardship Fund initiative will continue into the next financial year. - The general economic climate and pressures on households to manage their finances which has led to an increase in the number of Council Tax payers falling into arrears; - Initiatives to reduce non-payment were not pursued in the early part of the year due to the COVID-19 pandemic and its impact on households.
+These initiatives have subsequently been resumed. - 2.14 In view of the above it is considered appropriate to reduce the anticipated collection rate by 0.25% to 96.75% (compared to 97% in 2020/21).
+The Council will however continue to closely monitor the collection rate and tax base position to determine whether the current uncertainty around the Covid-19 pandemic has any impact on the Council Tax collection rate and Collection Fund position.